 Sewing Machine for Beginners

 There are three sewing machines that we suggest for a beginner sewer or fashion designer.
 My daughter did hours of research and narrowed it down to these four machines.
 She picked these for the price, features, and weight of the machine.

 - Janome MOD-50, my daughter was so excited this Christmas when Santa brought her a brand new sewing machine.
-This machine had everything she wanted, back stitch, 3 different type button holes, computerized, and handless stitching, and finally automatic needle threading.
-She was so excited she sat down and has read the instruction booklet page by page.
+This machine had everything she wanted, backstitch, 3 different types of buttonholes, computerized, and handless stitching, and finally automatic needle threading.
+She was so excited she sat down and read the instruction booklet page by page.

-- Brother XR9500PRW Project Runway, this was our second choice because it was the machine thy used on project runway.
-This machine has 100 built-in utility, decorative and heirloom stitches, Basic Monogramming, Oversized Wide Table for Quilting, and comes with a hardcover.
+- Brother XR9500PRW Project Runway, was our second choice because it was the machine thy used on the project runway.
+This machine has 100 built-in utility, decorative, and heirloom stitches, Basic Monogramming, an Oversized Wide Table for Quilting, and comes with a hardcover.

 - SINGER 7258 100-Stitch Computerized Sewing Machine was a third favorite machine but just as good as the first two.
-This machine has 100 Stitches, Automatic Needle Threader, and LED Display Screen.
-Also, includes an Easy-to-Load Top Drop-In Bobbin System and our favorite part the Electronic Auto Pilot allows you to sew without the foot pedal.
+This machine has 100 Stitches, an Automatic Needle Threader, and an LED Display Screen.
+It also, includes an Easy-to-Load Top Drop-In Bobbin System, and our favorite part the Electronic Auto Pilot allows you to sew without the foot pedal.

 - Janome Magic Sewing Machines is a great basic sewing machine.
-This machine is light weight, offers 15 colors, 10-stitches, light weight.
-Also, this machine has a Free Arm, Accessory Storage, Easy Reverse, Threading Diagrams and Top Drop-In Bobbin.
+This machine is lightweight and offers 15 colors, 10-stitches, lightweight.
+Also, this machine has a Free Arm, Accessory Storage, Easy Reverse, Threading Diagrams, and Top Drop-In Bobbin.
 Presser Foot with Finger Guard to protect little fingers.

 You must log in to post a comment.